 Customer service is one area where broker ratings can vary quite widely.
 Most brokers offer enough information and support to ensure you can get online and trading.
 Some offer support over extended hours, in more languages and have better-trained staff.

-Whether you are a novice or a more experienced trader, being able to access quality trade support can be the difference between making a profit or a loss.
+For traders, being able to access quality trade support can be the difference between making a profit or a loss.
 The below brokers all stand out in some way and deserve a mention for their efforts in this category.

 For some, trading costs will be the top priority.
 For others, it’s part of the process, but not a deal-breaker.